bosscillations/starter-hugo-academic/content/publication/masked-language-models-directly-encode-linguistic-uncertainty/index.md

 doi: " https://doi.org/10.7275/znzq-3m28"
 publication: "*Proceedings of the Society for Computation in Linguistics, 5(1), 225-228*"
-abstract: In two experiments we have tested how much context on its own – without knowledge of the final word –can directly encode the predictability of upcoming linguistic information.
+abstract: In two experiments we have tested how much context on its own – without knowledge of the final word – can directly encode the predictability of upcoming linguistic information.
 In contrast to prior work focusing on surprisal, this work leverages experimenter-defined labels (sentential constraint categories) and sentence embeddings derived from the LLM RoBERTa